joannakl/cs102/projects/project2.markdown

 All the words in uppercase letters are place-holders for the actual values from the data set.

-If date is missing from the data set, it should be skipped in the result in the result.
+If date is missing from the data set, it should be skipped in the result.

 The output should contain a single blank line, followed by a line with five dashes, `-----`, after each result.
 This will visually separate the results for improved readability.